 At KVC, we are focused on honoring individuality while working collaboratively in diverse and inclusive groups to ensure healthy childhoods and healthy communities throughout the communities we serve.

-KVC’s commitment to diversity, equity and inclusion is a long-term, broad commitment and goes far beyond “it’s the right thing to do.”
-Our commitment is grounded in the diverse representation of the children, adults and families we serve.
+KVC’s commitment to diversity, equity, inclusion and belonging is grounded in the diverse representation of the children, adults and families we serve.
 We believe our clients will become even more diverse (race, religion, socio-economic status, gender identity, country of origin, ability status, etc.) as the overall population continues to increase its diverse makeup.
 The changing demographics of our country impacts organizations in the human welfare service area and dictates the need to make diversity and inclusion a priority.

 KVC embraces innovation and has been at the forefront of identifying and embracing a holistic approach to family health.
 To successfully provide the best quality of services, we must have the innovative thinking that exists when diverse groups of employees are tasked with developing the best way to provide quality services.
-At the heart of Diversity, Equity and Inclusion (DEI) is innovation; therefore, our DEI efforts will ensure we are valuing individuals diverse dimensions, while allowing those individuals to work, create, express and increase KVC’s value to the communities in which it operates.
+At the heart of Diversity, Equity, Inclusion, and Belonging (DEIB) is innovation; therefore, our DEIB efforts will ensure we are valuing individuals diverse dimensions, while allowing those individuals to work, create, express and increase KVC’s value to the communities in which it operates.

 As a child and family serving organization, KVC commits to treating every person with compassion and respect.
 We do not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin, disability, marital status, sexual orientation or military status.